 If you haven’t noticed, it’s pretty rare to find some solid female friendships in literature.
-But have no fear–we’ve found five awesome fantasy novels (our expertise!) that feature strong female friendships. #GirlPower
+But have no fear–we’re continuing our celebration of Best Friends Week with five awesome fantasy novels (our expertise!) that feature strong female friendships. #GirlPower

 Sightwitch by Susan Dennard